khegeman/wokelib/README.md

 # WokeLib

-An collection of decorators and functions I use for fuzz testing smart contracts with Woke.
+An collection of decorators and functions I use for fuzz testing smart contracts with [Woke](https://github.com/Ackee-Blockchain/woke)

 ## Features